-We also observed one random batch transaction amount and noted that an approval was missing for a write-off of an account for that particular batch.
-If possible, the write-offs of utility billings should be limited to individuals with no access to cash.
-Alternatively, the ability to perform write-offs could be assigned to another individual who does not collect accounts receivable or prepare deposits.
+• We noted that write-offs of utility billings could be performed by individuals in the City Utilities Division.
+These individuals also have the ability to prepare billings, collect receipts, and post receipts into the utility software.
+The write-offs of utility billings should be limited to individuals with no access to cash.
 In addition, all utility billing write-offs should be approved by someone independent of the utility billing process, prior to the write-off occurring.
-Finally, a detailed report should be generated that shows all utility billing write-offs for a specified period of time; this report should be approved on at least a monthly basis by an individual independent of the processes noted above.
+Also, a detailed report should be generated that shows all utility billing write-offs for a specified period of time; this report should be approved on at least a monthly basis by an individual independent of the processes noted above.